-After talking with many of you by instagram and some emails, we see it interesting to make this page to collect somehow the most frequent doubts or questions that you have been sending us.
+After talking with many of you through Instagram and some emails, we find it interesting to make this page to somehow collect the most frequent doubts or questions that you have been sending us.

 How many times can I use each filter?

 We always say 3-7 uses depending on how resinous your mix is.
 But really the best answer is "yourself", until you don't want to use it anymore, right?
 There are super scrupulous people who use it only once because what they like is its design, it's cool that it's rigid and how well the smoke flows with slight differences and textures between models.
 There are people who use a filter "to spend the afternoon" because they like the concept of "that afternoon's filter", for example I use a filter for each working day, there is always one on the table and I use it 2- 4 times that day and no more.

 You have also sent us videos washing them or maintaining them in various ways that we will now explain later.
 In that case, you have a better answer than JanoFilters can give, since how many times are you going to wash it and how?

 What material are they made of?

 100% PLA.
 An organic polymer, biocompostable and extracted 100% from natural resources; corn starch, potato starch, sugar cane...
 We constantly try to communicate it and include it in the packaging, but even so, this question continues to be very frequent.